devty1023/dumblr/README.md

 # dumblr

-dumblr is a command line tool for working with text posts from tumblr.

-dumblr is born out of my desire to use tumblr like a blog backed by a static site generator.
+dumblr is an attempt to use tumblr like a blog backed by a static site generator.

 ## Example

 ```
 # INSTALLATION
 $> mkdir dumblr_blog && cd dumblr_blog

 $> virtualenv env && source env/bin/activate
 New python executables in ...

 $> pip install dumblr
 ...
 Cleaning up...